Enselic/sequencediagram.io/README.md

 Important design points
 -----------------------

-It is important that when the user is idle, the digram shown is without controls.
+* It is important that when the user is idle, the digram shown is without controls.
 This is so that when the digram is shared by sending its URL, it looks clean and pretty when just viewed.
 And we don't want to complicate the UI with a "enter view mode" mode.

+* It is important that in 'Offline mode', the diagram state is kept in the fragment part of the URL.
+This enables users to construct diagrams with sensitive data since the fragment will not end up in any HTTP server logs.

 Roadmap